Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 The Artin group $A$ is of \emph{FC type} if, for every complete subgraph $\Lambda \subset \Gamma$, the Coxeter group

 is finite.
 Such an Artin group acts on the corresponding \emph{Deligne complex}, which turns out to be a CAT(0) cube complex \cite{MR1303028}.
-Theorem \ref{thm:CM1} is applied to this complex in \cite{ChatterjiMartin}, proving that Artin groups of FC types whose underlying Coxeter graphs have diameter at least three are acylindrically hyperbolic. \end{app}
+Theorem \ref{thm:CM1} is applied to this complex in \cite{ChatterjiMartin}, proving that Artin groups of FC types whose underlying Coxeter graphs have diameter at least three are acylindrically hyperbolic.
+Very recently, this result has been generalised in a wider context by \cite{CliqueCubeComplex}. \end{app}

 Another generalisation of Theorem \ref{thm:MO} was proved in \cite{ChatterjiMartin}.